kdgdkd/MIDItema/README.md

 ## Features

-- **Playlist / Setlist Mode:** Structure an entire live set by creating playlists that link multiple song files or even contain embedded song sections.
+- **Playlist / Setlist Mode:** Structure an entire live set in multiple ways: create explicit **Playlist files** that link songs, or simply **load a directory** of song files on the fly to generate an instant playlist.
 Navigate between songs automatically or manually.
 - **MIDI Clock Slave:** Synchronizes perfectly to any standard MIDI clock source.
 - **Advanced Song & Playlist Structure:** Define your songs and playlists in simple, human-readable json5 files, which allows for comments.
 Specify parts, lengths, colors for both songs and parts, and complex repetition logic.
  - **Repetition Patterns:** Control exactly how parts repeat within a song.